JonasZehn/YAPS/README.md

 * CUDA
 * libpng

+This was last tested with cmake 3.17, Eigen 3.3.5, zlib 1.2.11, Qt 5.10, CUDA 10, libpng 1.6.34.

 ## Usage

-To generate some example data, compile mantaflow and then run the example file inside the *manta-scenes* folder using
+To generate some example data, compile [mantaflow](http://mantaflow.com/) and then run the example file inside the *manta-scenes* folder using
 ```
 $ manta plume.py mc
 ```